UPPMAX/naiss_intro_python/docs/reflections/20251127/README.md

 ## 13:15

 At 13:00 there were zero learners, which I felt fine with.
-At 13:07, a learner showed
+At 13:07, a learner showed up.
+I helped her with useful things and she left at 13:51.

+## 15:24

+I assume all evaluation results are in.
+I'll analyse them now.